Save the date

 We’ll be compiling even more resources soon to help you prepare.

-• Yes, travel scholarships will be available to cover coach airfare, ground transportation, some meals, and up to 2 nights in a hotel.
+• Yes, travel scholarships are available to cover coach airfare, ground transportation, some meals, and up to 2 nights in a hotel.

 • There will be NO Dry Eye Symposium this year (in-person or virtual).